pkuliubin/vimrc/README.md

 # Vimrc

-This vimrc is based on [amilajack's Awesome Vimrc](https://github.com/amix/vimrc).
+This Vimrc is based on [amilajack's Awesome Vimrc](https://github.com/amix/vimrc). test x250

 ## How to install